byett/dsd/Nexys-A7/Lab-4/README.md

 ### 6. Edit code with the following modifications

-#### A) Edit the leddec16 module to perform leading zero suppression
+#### A) Perform leading zero suppression

 * With the leading zeros suppressed, the number “0023” appears as “23”

 * Hint: You can turn off any digit in the display by never taking its anode to ‘0’

-* Modify the “anode <=” conditional assignment statement in leddec16 so that it only turns on a particular digit if it is non-zero or if there is non-zero information in the higher order digits of the data word
+* Modify a particular assignment statement so that it only turns on a particular digit if it is non-zero or if there is non-zero information in the higher order digits of the data word

 #### B) Expand the calculator to also do subtraction operations

 * Use the button BTND (pin P18 on the Nexys A7-100T board) as the “–” key

-* Hint: Modify the ENTER_ACC state to also test for the “–” key being depressed
+* Hint: Modify the ENTER_ACC state to also test for the “–” key being depressed, then follow a similar procedure as for addition

-* Create a new signal to record whether the “+” key or the “–” key was pushed

-* Then, when in state ENTER_OP and the “=” key is pressed, test the new signal to determine whether to do an addition or a subtraction